hemantramphul/eco-guardian/README.md

-# Eco-Guardian: A simulation of environmental stewardship
+# Eco-Guardian: A Simulation of Environmental Stewardship

 ## WHAT IS IT?